 I have to admit, for the price I paid for this product, I expected much better results.
 It's very easy to apply with its gel consistency and does brighten up my face slightly as well as help my makeup last longer.
 However, the difference is only very slight and not worth the price that you pay for the product.
 I'll be switching back to the Dior Skin Photo Perfect primer when I finish this bottle.

 PROS: If there ever was a "meh," this is it.
 I guess I disliked it more than I liked it.
 It made the foundation go on a bit smoother, but not much.
-(L'oreal's Magic Perfecting Base does a lot better job filling in pores, etc....just make sure you let it "set" at least a minute first.)
+(L'oreal's Magic Perfecting Base does a lot better job filling in pores, helping makeup last longer, etc....just make sure you let it "set" at least a minute first.)
 It felt nice and soft going on.
 It has a very mild "illuminating" base that's a purpley-opaquey tone, but the color is too subtle.
 There is a very slight frost to it.